Alex Azar: Security Strategy

 As Secretary of Health, Azar presided over the release of the Trump administration's National Biodefense Strategy in 2018 and the Global Health Security Strategy in 2019.

 Affordable Care Act

-Azar has been a critic of the Patient Protection and Affordable Care Act (Obamacare) and predicted in 2017, "There will be a piece of legislation passes this year that is called the repeal of Obamacare.
+Azar was an opponent of the Affordable Care Act, also known as Obamacare. and predicted in 2017, "There will be a piece of legislation passes this year that is called the repeal of Obamacare.
 I don't know what's going to be in the substance of it, but there will be a piece of legislation that says that."
 Also regarding the ACA, Azar said the Department of Health and Human Services has latitude to "make it work a little better".

 Abortion

 Azar opposes abortion.
 In a written response to Senator Patty Murray regarding future HHS policy, he said, "The mission of HHS is to enhance the health and well-being of all Americans, and this includes the unborn."